 - If you are a high school student looking to fulfill your volunteer requirement hours Fare Share is a great place to put in your time.

-- We will accept any high school student for a volunteer position such as tending to food collection, however to work within the food bank, distributing food to recipients, volunteers must be 16 years of age or greater.
+- We will accept any high school student for a volunteer position such as tending to food collection, however to work within the food bank, distributing food to recipients, volunteers must be entering into grade 9.

 - Students can participate in fundraising events to also achieve their volunteer hours.
 Fill out the form below to indicate your preference.

 - Due to the sensitive nature of working at the Foodbank, we do not allow children/students under the age of 14 to volunteer at the Foodbank locations.

 - All volunteers participating independently of a parent or guardian under the age of 18, we require that in addition to the volunteer form, a written permission form signed by a parent or guardian be submitted prior to or on your first shift.

 - Children as young as 6 or 7 are welcome to volunteer at fundraising events, accompanied by a parent volunteer.

 FAQs FOR VOLUNTEERING AT THE FOOD BANK LOCATIONS: